Grab A Plate

 Lemon Meringue Tartlets are a bright and cheerful dessert!
 You'll love these Lemon Meringue Tartlets for a special treat.

-I originally posted this recipe back in 2013 and have come back to finally update the photos.
-Not only did this help breathe new life into this post (you should see some of those old photos I’m responsible for — ugh!), but it also gave me an excuse to make these again — not that I ever need an excuse!
+I originally posted this recipe back in 2013 but came back to update the photos.
+Not only did this help breathe new life into this post, but it also gave me an excuse to make these Lemon Meringue Tartlets again — not that I ever need an excuse!
+This bright dessert is a delight!

 Lemon Meringue Tartlets are a sweet-tart treat you'll love.
 Lemon Meringue Tartlets make a fabulous and bright dessert.